BCC-PHM/EquiR/README.md

 ### What is EquiR?

 EquiR is an R package designed specifically to streamline the creation of combined heatmap, column, and bar charts within a single graph, tailored for Birmingham City Council's needs.
 The primary objective of EquiR is to simplify the process of generating such visualizations, offering a range of functions optimised to accommodate various types of data frames provided by users.

+**!!Consider utilising categorical variables for plotting purposes, as it is advisable to convert continuous data into categories prior to utilising the functions.!!**

 <div class="figure" style="text-align: center">
 <img src="https://github.com/BCC-PHM/EquiR/assets/98521529/0d8ebd8e-79ec-4ab3-87a3-bf704c6643dc" width="700">